Contents

 Energy Consumption

-PoW blockchains consume immense energy.
+PoW blockchains consume a massive amount of energy.

 Security